whoisVK/know-ur-ip/README.md

 # know-ur-ip

-This application serves the ip of the client and the current timestamp.
+The API serves the IP Address (IPv4/IPv6) of the requesting client with timestamp

 ## Dependencies
 1. Node JS